springernature/frontend-toolkits/toolkits/global/packages/global-ratings-survey/README.md

 > **Warning**
 > This component is currently [an experimental version](https://github.com/springernature/frontend-elements-docs/blob/main/user-guide/versioning.md#component-state).
 Please do not use this component on production at this time.

+The Global Ratings Survey component is the frontend for an overall solution for gathering customer satisfaction feedback, the documentation for which can be found here: https://customer-satisfaction-survey.public.springernature.app/docs/introduction.

+The component comprises a set of 5 pictographic radio inputs used to collect ratings score data from our customers.
+It is a JavaScript dependent component.
+When a user interacts with the component an event is dispatched to `window.dataLayer` allowing ratings score data and context data scraped from the page to be sent to Google Tag Manager and Google Cloud Big Query.

 ## Usage
 This documents how to implement this component on your website.
 If your project does not use Elements yet you can still use this component, see refer to the `Projects that do not use Elements` section below.
 ### Install